matchmakeredlabs/matchmakeredlabs.github.io/_cards/card4.md

 ---
 title: Card4
 ---
-# Scenario Product Development - Case Multi-Market Selling
+# Scenario-Product Development : Case Multi-Market Selling

 ### A K-12 publisher employs MatchMaker to inform the development of a curricular offering<br/>&<br/>in order to purchase, several CBL-based K-12 jurisdictions must validate how well their needs are met by the assets.